PistonDevelopers/dyon_snippets/meta_parser/README.md

 The rules specify how to match against meta-data and output Dyon data.

+**IMPORTANT!** Remember to add a semicolon `;` at the end of each rule.
+If you get a strange error, then it is probably just a missing semicolon.

 #### Subrule

 A subrule is referenced by its name: